-Planned Activities Pavement rehabilitation consists of the removal of 1.5 -inch thick of existing asphalt concrete pavement surface and replacement of new asphalt concrete surface of same thickness for street areas that are severely distressed.
+Planned Activities The activity includes the reconstruction of approximately access ramps within the pavement rehab limits to meet current ADA requirements.
+Pavement rehabilitation consists of the removal of 1.5 -inch thick of existing asphalt concrete pavement surface and replacement of new asphalt concrete surface of same thickness for street areas that are severely distressed.
 Rehabilitation also includes the crack sealing and application of slurry seal for areas of street pavement that are less distressed.
 The activity is to improve the street pavement and extend the service life of the pavement while enhancing the safety and aesthetic appearance of various communities with in the HUD-CDBG Low/Mod Census Tract 2019 areas.
-22 Project Name ADA IMPROVEMENT AT CITY FACILITIES 2019 Target Area CDBG TARGET AREA(S) Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$150,000 Description The Moreno Valley City Hall, Cottonwood Golf Center, and Town Gate Community Center were among the facilities in which ADA improvement needs were identified.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Improvements at the Moreno Valley City Hall, Cottonwood Golf Center, and Town Gate Community Center will include parking lot upgrades to the curb ramps (slopes and warning strips), passenger loading zones (warning strips, access aisle), parking stalls (slopes, signing and striping), path of travel (sidewalks, patios and warning strips), stairs (Installation of stairway and compliant handrail, treads, etc.) and ramps to the entrance of the building (length and width modifications & handrails), improvements of restrooms which are in need of upgrades to the height and distance of the sinks, toilets, counters, partitions, etc., and installation of accessible lockers.
-23 Project Name FLAMING ARROW STORM DRAIN 2019 Target Area CDBG TARGET AREA(S)
+23 Project Name ADA IMPROVEMENT AT CITY FACILITIES 2019 ADA IMPROVEMENT AT CITY FACILITIES 2019 Target Area CDBG TARGET AREA(S) Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$150,000 Description The Moreno Valley City Hall, Cottonwood Golf Center, and Town Gate Community Center were among the facilities in which ADA improvement needs were identified.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Various City facilities.
+Planned Activities Improvements at the Moreno Valley City Hall, Cottonwood Golf Center, and Town Gate Community Center will include parking lot upgrades to the curb ramps (slopes and warning strips), passenger loading zones (warning strips, access aisle), parking stalls (slopes, signing and striping), path of travel (sidewalks, patios and warning strips), stairs (Installation of stairway and compliant handrail, treads, etc.) and ramps to the entrance of the building (length and width modifications & handrails), improvements of restrooms which are in need of upgrades to the height and distance of the sinks, toilets, counters, partitions, etc., and installation of accessible lockers.
+Project Name FLAMING ARROW STORM DRAIN 2019

-Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$250,000 Description This activity will mitigate existing flooding in Target areas by constructing the extension of an existing storm drain system.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities The extension will provide 1,200 linear feet of 24-inch diameter pipe starting from north of the Bay Avenue/Flaming Arrow Drive intersection where the 24-inch pipe will tie into the existing 42-inch diameter Line M-11 pipe.
+- 24 Target Area CDBG TARGET AREA(S) Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$250,000 Description This activity will mitigate existing flooding in Target areas by constructing the extension of an existing storm drain system.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Bay Avenue/Flaming Arrow Drive intersection Planned Activities The extension will provide 1,200 linear feet of 24-inch diameter pipe starting from north of the Bay Avenue/Flaming Arrow Drive intersection where the 24-inch pipe will tie into the existing 42-inch diameter Line M- 11 pipe.
 From the tie-in point, Line M-11 extension will proceed north in Flaming Arrow to Sweet Grass, head west in Sweet Grass to vacant land, proceed north across two vacant land parcels adjacent to two tracts, and install a catch basin on Saint Christopher.
 The requested funds are for approximately half the construction cost and would represent the City's share for construction.
 Riverside County Flood Control and Water Conservation District (RCFC&WCD) is expected to budget a portion of construction funds in the FY 2019/2020 budget.
-24 Project Name ESG19 MORENO VALLEY (2019) Target Area CDBG TARGET AREA(S) City-wide Goals Supported Address Homelessness Planning and Administration Needs Addressed Homelessness Planning and Administration Funding ESG: \$178,214
+25 Project Name ESG19 MORENO VALLEY (2019) Target Area CDBG TARGET AREA(S) City-wide Goals Supported Address Homelessness Planning and Administration Needs Addressed Homelessness Planning and Administration Funding ESG: \$178,214